f3rr4nx/WinAPIGraph/README.md

 `WinAPIGraph` starts a VM through PyREBox, once all the malware analysis is executed and the VM is closed the process of network creation will start, for this it is necessary to have the neo4j database active.
-The script can be started through ``start.sh``.
+The script can be started through ``PyRLogToGraph.sh``.

 ```
 ---------------------------------